kaosalrim/SOEN341_Team_Project/README.md

 ## Project

 This web application allows people to share knowledge by asking and answering questions.
-The user can submit a question and another user(s) can post their answer(s).
+The user can submit a question and other user(s) can post their answer(s).
 Users can upvote and downvote the answers and select one as an accepted answer.

 ## Core features